Draconizations/LnzLive/GUIDE.md

 ## Tools menu

-Press CTRL + SPACE in the pet view to open the tools menu, or right-click on a ball in the pet view.
+Press CTRL + SPACE in the 3D Viewport to open the tools menu, or right-click on a ball in the 3D Viewport.

 ### Color...